Adrian-Ng/Adrian-Ng.github.io/_posts/2018-09-23-yahoo-finance.md

 ### Stream()

-If you want, you can use `stream()` instead of iterating through the collection.
+If you want, you can `stream()` instead of iterating through the collection.

 ```java
 BigDecimal totalClose = historyGoogle